Raheem Somersall

-Raheem Somersall (born 5 July 1997) is a Kittitian professional footballer who plays for North Carolina FC in USL League One and the Saint Kitts and Nevis national team.
+Raheem Somersall (born 5 July 1997) is a Kittitian professional footballer who plays for USL Championship club North Carolina FC and the Saint Kitts and Nevis national team.

+Club career

 Somersall played collegiately at Appalachian State University and at Florida Gulf Coast University.

 Somersall joined North Carolina FC on December 2, 2021.

 International career

 At the youth level he played in the 2017 CONCACAF U-20 Championship and 2020 CONCACAF Men's Olympic Qualifying Championship qualification.